AndyCYao/personal_webpage/content/courses/cmpt318.md

 Generate the best line that has the largest margin with no points inside.
 This line divides the classifiers.

-Large margin with many smaller bad points, or smaller margins with few bad points.
+with SVM, we need to decide between large margin with many smaller bad points, or smaller margins with few bad points. (soft margin or hard margin respectively)

+if the data is not linearly separatable, we can add polynomial features (through the polynomial kernel) for SVM.

+the kernel in a SVM adds features to the model input. a kernel can be non-linear, RBF Kernel is another option
 #### Neural Net
-The hottest thing in machine learning,
-It works with idea of Perceptron

-- Take an input
+- Take an input (like pixels in an image)
-- weight them
+- feed them into a layer of weights and biases, at each node, we can think of weights as the strength of the various inputs , and bias as how likely this node will be fired.

-- have an activation function to normalze the result
+- have an activation function to normalize the result (squeezes the range of numbers into just 0,and 1)
-- also learn the weights from training data.
+- the network refers to how the data are arrange in layers, each layer influences the next layer to do stuff
+- when we say learning, it refers to how to properly tune the weights and biases.

 we add extra layers of computation to do more complex decisions using back propagation techniques.